2072/Decursive/Readme.txt

     -	    Very simple and intuitive.
     -	    Tool-tip help system for options and actions.

-    -	ACE 2.0 framework: Uses the powerful ACE 2.0 libraries.
+    -	Ace2 framework: Uses the powerful Ace2 libraries.
     -	    Decursive options are accessible through a drop down menu or a static option panel.
     -	    Option can be saved/loaded to/from different profiles.
     -	    Optimized event management system.